pdkvi/qlocky/README.md

 ## TODO's list
 - Task list
+- Ability to work in the background with minimizing to the system tray
+- Autostart
 - Maintaining statistics (the ability to save time captured by the timer)
 - Presentation of graphs based on collected statistics